Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Background Assumptions and Problem Statement

 that maps raw RF signal samples into corresponding decisions indicating whether a signal originates from a previously seen or an unseen emitter.
-This is done without access to ground-truth labels during training and under the constraint that the number of emitters in the training set is not known a priori.
+This is done without access to ground-truth labels during training and under the constraint that the number of emitters in the training set is not known apriori.

-The composite function $\Phi(X_{\text{in}})$ from Eq.~(\ref{eq:composite_function}) can be decomposed into two modular sub-functions as per Eq.~(\ref{eq:modular_decision}): the embedding function \( F \), which transforms raw RF data into an embedding in a discriminative feature space, and the detection function \( M \), which determines whether an embedded sample belongs to a known or an unknown emitter.
+The composite function $\Phi(X_{\text{in}})$ from Eq.~(\ref{eq:composite_function}) can be decomposed into two modular sub-functions as per Eq.~(\ref{eq:modular_decision}): the embedding function \( F \), which transforms raw RF data into a projection (i.e. embedding) in a discriminative feature space, and the detection function \( M \), which determines whether an embedded sample belongs to a known or an unknown emitter.